 Arrow symbols play an important role in our lives.
-And these arrow symbols are divided into different parts according to direction, structure, and shape.
+These arrow symbols are divided into different parts according to direction, structure, and shape.
 In this tutorial, I will try to represent all types of arrow symbols with the help of latex.

 Notice the table below, where the fundamental arrow symbols are denoted by latex.